 - Do any doors rub the flooring

-- Any doors or windows that are sticking
+- Are any doors or windows sticking

 - Look for sagging ceilings and bowed walls

-The above items can be an indication that a structural issues may exist depending on the location and severity.
+The above items can be an indication that a structural issues may exist, depending on the location and severity.
 If so, some of these issues may need to be addressed to help keep the drywall cracks from coming back.

 Handymen, painters or drywall tapers

 For the majority of cracks a painter would be the appropriate person to seal and cover the cracks.
-At times, a drywall contractor or a skilled handy man who can tape and mud joints may be needed.
+At times, a drywall contractor or a skilled handyman who can tape and mud joints may be needed.